 When you click on the Text Ad option, you will be able to name and create your first Text Ad design.

-First, you will name your campaign.
-Choose a name for your webinar ad that you will easily recognize down the road for analytics purposes.
+First, you or the webinar host will name your campaign.
+Choose a name for your Linkedin Seminar Ad that you will easily recognize down the road for analytics purposes.
 Then, you will configure your ad’s website link, headline, description, and image.
 Specs for these are as follows.

 - Website – Any length with or without UTM parameters or other tags.